 Next we isolated the five macrophage subclusters, relabeling them tumor-associated macrophage 1 (TAM_1), TAM_2, TAM_3, resident macrophage (rM) and peripheral macrophage (pM) based on the relative percent of cells derived from the respective tissue (Figure 5E).
 Although similar in distribution along the UMAP, which preserves global structure of expression, these five clusters had distinct expression patterns (Figure 1E, 5E).
 For example, the CD88high (C5AR1) CD54+ (ICAM1) TAM_1 expressed increased levels of chemokines and cytokines, like CCL3, CCL4, CXCL2, and IL10; CD64high (FCGR1A) CD16high (FCGR3A) TAM_2 subcluster expressed the apolipoprotein gene APOE, lysosomal lipase (LIPA), and ferroportin (SLC40A1); and CD1Chigh CD86+ TAM_3 had high levels of IL1R2 and Langerhin (CD207), a marker of the skin-resident Langerhan cells (Figure 5F).
 The pM subcluster had the highest level of the cell adhesion molecules CLEC10A, SELL (CD62L), and ITGB7, which can dimerize with ITGA4 (CD49d) or ITGAE (CD103).
 Like the CD8+ T cells, we built cell trajectories based on varied genes and found two distinct curves converging into TAM_3 and pM (Figure 5G).
 In order to assess potential functional differences for the macrophages, we performed gene set enrichment analysis (Figure 5H).
-As previously observed in single-cell data 25, no subclusters were distinctly M1 or M2 polarized.
+As previously observed in single-cell data,25 no subclusters were distinctly M1 or M2 polarized.
 For example, TAM_1 had enrichment for gene sets commonly associated with the M2 macrophage compartment, such as angiogenesis and the production of lipid mediators, while also having the highest levels of TNFɑ signaling enrichment, a common M1 macrophage characteristic.
 Across the three TAM subclusters, modest enrichment in both type 1 and type 2 interferon signaling was observed (Figure 5H).
 The non-TAM subclusters, rM and pM, had relatively lower levels of enrichment with the exception of proinflammatory signaling and glycolysis, respectively (Figure 5H).
 We also found an increase in antigen processing and presentation of lipid antigens via MHC-I in TAM_2 and TAM_3, while TAM_1 had higher enrichment for polysaccharide antigens (Supplemental Figure 5).

 Differential prognostic significance in CD8+ T cell and TAM subclusters.

 These data demonstrate transcriptional differences in CD8+ T cells and TAMs in ccRCC.
 To determine if these transcriptional differences led to functional differences in tumor response, we investigated whether gene signatures can be developed from our SCRS data with prognostic values (Figure 6A).
-Using the Cancer Genome Atlas dataset for ccRCC 19, we separated the cohort in half, yielding a training and testing set.
+Using the Cancer Genome Atlas dataset for ccRCC,19 we separated the cohort in half, yielding a training and testing set.
 We isolated significantly upregulated genes from each subcluster of CD8+ T cells and macrophages selecting the top models for each cell type based on training results.
 Interestingly, we saw a consistently high performance for overall survival discrimination in CD8_6 and TAM_3-based signatures across all models we trained and different sizes of gene signatures.
 Applying the models to the testing cohort of 267 primary tumors, we found that both signatures had strong performance and categorized roughly 25% of ccRCC into poor prognostic groups and equating to hazard ratios of 3.44 and 2.59, respectively (Figure 6B).
 We also observed that the poor-prognosis predictions were associated with increasing histological grades (Figure 6C).
 There was not a clear association in expression by histological grade across genes in each signature (Supplemental Figure 6).
+However, there was a significant association between the CD8_6 and TAM_3 classifications, which shared a high degree of overlap in patient classified into good-prognosis (188 in both signatures) and poor-prognosis (35 in both signatures), Fisher p-value = 9.3e-15 .